alexgoller/illumio-pretty-cool-events/README.md

 * be sure to import outputplugin for the basic functionality
 * populate your own methods with code

+# Known issues

+* python creates insecure request warnings if your certificates are not official or trusted.
+You can circumvent by setting export PYTHONWARNINGS="ignore:Unverified HTTPS request"

 # TODO

 * Dockerfile for easy deployment.